oAGoulart/cosig/CONTRIBUTING.md

 The "Last updated" date at the start of a guide should reflect the last date of *any change* to the guide, including copy-editing changes.
 The "Last updated" date for COSIG as a whole should be equivalent to the most recent "Last updated" date for all guides.

+Figures and tables should appear on the page immediately after the corresponding text section.
+This may require some `\pagebreak` commands to coax LaTeX into compiling correctly.

+# Preferred terminology

+Try to use "article" when referring to scientific publications and "manuscript" when referring to papers that have been prepared or submitted but are not yet published.

+Usually, the most accurate and most neutral way to describe problems in an article is "problematic", as opposed to "fraudulent", "bogus", "fake", etc.